BiomedSciAI/r-BRICS/README.md

 # r-BRICS – a revised BRICS module that breaks ring structures and carbon chains
 ![toc](https://github.com/BiomedSciAI/r-BRICS/blob/main/toc.jpg)

 Figure 1.
-An example of using r-BRICS using lanostane.
+An example of using r-BRICS on lanostane.

 ## Reference
 L. Zhang, V. Rao, W. Cornell, r-BRICS – a revised BRICS module that breaks ring structures and carbon chains (submitted).